-Just to make sure we are all on the same page, let’s define what it means to be physically fit.
+Just to make sure we are all on the same page, let’s define what we mean by being physically fit.
 To be physically fit can have two definitions, one general and one more specific.

-The more general definition refers to a good state of health and well-being.
+The more general definition of physical fitness refers to a good state of health and well-being.
 A more specific definition refers to a more specific fitness such as the ability to perform a specific task such as a sport (think professional athlete) or occupation (think logger).

-Our discussion here (please feel free to jump right in!) encompass parts of both definitions but with greater emphasis on a good state of health and well-being.
+Our discussion here (please feel free to jump right in!) encompass parts of both definitions but with greater emphasis on a good, healthy state of health, with plenty of energy, optimism, and well-being.

 While the definition of physical fitness may vary by individual, most experts agree that it is composed of five basic components: